 These mood swings made social life more difficult, but she still became friendly with some of the leading literary and cultural figures of the day, including Rupert Brooke, John Maynard Keynes, Clive Bell and Saxon Sydney-Turner.
 These group of literary figures became known as the Bloomsbury Group.

 During this time she had an active correspondence with suffragettes such as Mrs Fawcett, Emily Pankhurst and others.
 Although she never took part in the activities of the suffragettes she wrote her clear support for the aims of female emancipation.
+This was made particularly clear in an essay ‘A Room of One’s Own’ (1929) where Woolf highlights the difference between how woman are treated by patriarchal society and the idealised view of women in fiction.

 In 1912, Virginia married writer and critic Leonard Woolf, and though he was poor, the marriage was happy.
 Leonard was Jewish, and she was rather proud of his Jewishness – even though she has been accused of some anti-Semitism in her works – often depicting Jews in a stereotypical way.
 The couple were both appalled by the rise of fascism in the 1930s, and they were both on Hitler’s list of undesirable cultural figures.